okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/use-static-group-whitelist-custom-as/index.md

 > **Note:** Be sure that you have a policy and rule set up in your Custom Authorization Server or the request won't work.

-Now, when you mint a token, groups in the `groupwhitelist` that also have the user as a member are included in the groups claim.
+Now, when you mint a token, Groups in the `groupwhitelist` that also have the user as a member are included in the Groups claim.

-### Request an access token that contains the groups claim
+### Request an access token that contains the Groups claim

-To obtain an access token with the configured groups claim, send a request to the authorization endpoint for an access token that includes the groups claim as a scope.
+To obtain an access token with the configured Groups claim, send a request to the authorization endpoint for an access token that includes the Groups claim as a scope.
 For the specific steps on building the request URL, receiving the response, and decoding the JWT, see <GuideLink link="../request-token-claim">Request a token that contains the claim</GuideLink>.

 > **Note:** The scopes that you need to include as query parameters are `openid` and `groups`.